aveniridm/envion/README.md

 ![Envion - Plugdata version](html-guide/img/plug-data-black.png)
 *Envion - Plugdata version*

-Inside the repository there is also a version tailored for **PlugData**.
+Inside the repository there is also a version tailored for **PlugData.**
-It’s worth noting that this version is significantly more performant: PlugData uses a single unified engine (via JUCE) to handle both audio and graphics, which reduces overhead and makes real-time processing smoother compared to Pd-vanilla.
+It’s worth noting that this version is significantly more performant: unlike Pd-vanilla, where the audio and GUI share the same thread, PlugData (built on JUCE) separates the audio engine from the graphical interface.
+This reduces overhead, prevents dropouts when interacting with the patch, and makes real-time processing smoother.
-The new JUCE-based management improves GUI responsiveness, event handling, and CPU scheduling, resulting in noticeably faster patch execution, especially on older machines.
+The JUCE-based architecture also improves GUI responsiveness, event handling, and CPU scheduling, resulting in noticeably faster and more stable performance, especially on older machines.

 > ### What is?